-\paragraph{Contributions} Our contributions to the ongoing discourse on TTS evaluation can be summarized in three aspects: (1) \textit{\textbf{comprehensive and critical diagnosis of current TTS evaluation practices.}} We systematically dissect standard evaluation methodologies across the TTS pipeline, covering data, training, inference, and evaluation, revealing fundamental flaws concerning fidelity, transparency, comparability, standardization, reproducibility, transferability, and ethical considerations, which collectively hinder genuine progress in TTS technology; (2) \textit{\textbf{introduction and elaboration of the concept of Responsible Evaluation.}} We propose the concept of Responsible Evaluation built upon three progressive levels, which extend far beyond the current primary focus on technical performance, to address existing deficiencies in TTS evaluation, and align with broader responsible AI principles; (3) \textit{\textbf{actionable recommendations for inspire future work on Responsible Evaluation for TTS.}} We articulate concrete calls to action for each level of Responsible Evaluation: (\romannumeral 1) advancing more robust, discriminative, and comprehensive objective and subjective scoring methodologies to ensure genuine fidelity and accuracy; (\romannumeral 2) establishing standardized benchmarks, transparent reporting, and transferable evaluation metrics to foster comparability and transferability; and (\romannumeral 3) embedding systematic risk and ethical oversight, associated with forgery, misuse, privacy violations, and security vulnerabilities, aiming to steer TTS technology towards trustworthy, reliable, and societally beneficial outcomes.
+\paragraph{Contributions} Our contributions to the discourse on TTS evaluation are threefold: (1) \textit{\textbf{A comprehensive and critical diagnosis of current TTS evaluation practices.}} We systematically dissect standard evaluation methodologies across the entire TTS pipeline, covering data, training, inference, and evaluation, and reveal shortcomings in fidelity, transparency, reproducibility, comparability, standardization, transferability, governance, fairness, and security, which collectively hinder genuine progress in TTS technology.
+(2) \textit{\textbf{Introduction and elaboration of the concept of Responsible Evaluation.}} We propose a three-level concept of Responsible Evaluation that extends beyond the prevailing focus on technical performance to address structural deficiencies in current TTS evaluation and align with broader responsible AI principles.
+(3) \textit{\textbf{Actionable recommendations for inspiring future work on responsible evaluation for TTS.}} We articulate concrete calls to action for each level of Responsible Evaluation: (\romannumeral 1) advancing more robust, discriminative, and comprehensive objective and subjective scoring methodologies; (\romannumeral 2) establishing standardized benchmarks, transparent reporting, and transferable evaluation metrics; and (\romannumeral 3) requiring data provenance disclosure, developing representation-aware benchmarks and protocols, and extending standardized evaluation practices to traceability.